ozee31/56kode/src/content/blog/level-up-react-mastering-context.md

 ## Conclusion

 React's Context API is a powerful tool for global state management, with sophisticated internal mechanisms for propagating data through the component tree.
-With the optimizations in React 19, it becomes even more performant and flexible.
+With proper optimization techniques, it can be both performant and flexible.

 However, for complex applications or specific use cases, libraries like Zustand or Redux can offer significant advantages in terms of performance, features, and architecture.